bonusly/tangocard/README.md

  * `name` - The API account name you receive from Tango Card
  * `key` - The API account key you receive from Tango Card
  * `base_uri` - This defaults to the Tango Card sandbox.
-For production, you must specify the base URI for the produciton RaaS API
+For production, you must specify the base URI for the production RaaS API.
+Make sure not to include any trailing slashes.

 There are also three optional configuration parameters: